MicrosoftDocs/win32/desktop-src/Stg/ifilllockbytes-implementation.md

 ---
 title: IFillLockBytes - Implementation
-description: The system provides an IFillLockBytes implementation as part of the Compound Files implementation. ms.assetid: 'a8aed8c5-3c4c-4cce-b568-68031da0edf5'
+description: The system provides an IFillLockBytes implementation as part of the Compound Files implementation. ms.assetid: a8aed8c5-3c4c-4cce-b568-68031da0edf5
+keywords:
-keywords: ["IFillLockBytes Strctd Stg , implementation"]
+- IFillLockBytes Strctd Stg , implementation
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IFillLockBytes - Implementation

-The system provides an [**IFillLockBytes**](ifilllockbytes.md) implementation as part of the Compound Files implementation.
+The system provides an [**IFillLockBytes**](/windows/win32/Objidl/nn-objidl-ifilllockbytes?branch=master) implementation as part of the Compound Files implementation.

-Downloading code can create an instance of an asynchronous Compound File object by calling [**StgOpenAsyncDocFileOnIFillLockBytes**](stgopenasyncdocfileonifilllockbytes.md).
-Downloading code can also create an instance of an asynchronous byte array wrapper object on an existing file or byte array by calling either the [**StgGetIFillLockBytesOnFile**](stggetifilllockbytesonfile.md) function or the [**StgGetIFillLockBytesOnILockBytes**](stggetifilllockbytesonilockbytes.md) function.
+Downloading code can create an instance of an asynchronous Compound File object by calling [**StgOpenAsyncDocFileOnIFillLockBytes**](/windows/win32/Objbase/nf-objbase-stgopenasyncdocfileonifilllockbytes?branch=master).
+Downloading code can also create an instance of an asynchronous byte array wrapper object on an existing file or byte array by calling either the [**StgGetIFillLockBytesOnFile**](/windows/win32/Objbase/nf-objbase-stggetifilllockbytesonfile?branch=master) function or the [**StgGetIFillLockBytesOnILockBytes**](/windows/win32/Objbase/nf-objbase-stggetifilllockbytesonilockbytes?branch=master) function.

 ## When to Use